Table of Contents

 b.
 Quick setting cement

 a.
-Due to its quick setting property, it is used in works where concrete is to be placed underwater or in running water.
+Due to its quick setting property, it is used in works where concrete is placed underwater or in running water.

 c.
 Blast furnace slag cement

 b.
-This type of cement is frequently used in sea-water construction because of its fairly high sulphate resistance.
+This type of cement is frequently used in sea-water construction because of its reasonably high sulfate resistance.

 d.
 White Cement